-Aeshnina Azzahra Aqilani (Nina) was born in Sidoarjo, the 3rd daughter of Prigi Arisandi and Daru Setyorini.
+Aeshnina Azzahra Aqilani (Nina) was born in Sidoarjo on May 17, 2007, the 3rd daughter of Prigi Arisandi and Daru Setyorini.
 Nina is a grade VII student at 12 Gresik Middle School with a penchant for swimming, dancing, reading, writing and drawing.
 Nina likes learning about Environmental and English Education.
 Since childhood, Nina often participates in river conservation activities because her mother's father is an environmental activist.
 Nina started to show environmental care since elementary school.

 When she was in grade 5 elementary school, the class teacher invited Nina and her classmate Nina to write a letter to the Regent of Gresik to convey pollution and damage to the river around her school and their dreams of a clean and healthy river condition in the future.
 Nina and her teacher delivered a book containing a letter from a student from Muhammadiyah Wringinom Elementary School and met with the Regent of Gresik in person.
 However, the condition of the river near the school is still polluted and there is no serious pollution control program carried out by the government.